Monarchy of Thailand

-Although the current Chakri dynasty was created in 1782, the existence of the institution of monarchy in Thailand is traditionally considered to have its roots in the founding of the Sukhothai Kingdom in 1238, with a brief interregnum from the death of Ekkathat to the accession of Taksin in the 18th century.
-The institution was transformed into a constitutional monarchy in 1932 after the bloodless socialist-leaning Siamese Revolution of 1932.
+Although the current Chakri dynasty was founded in 1782, the existence of monarchy in Thailand is traditionally considered to have its roots in the founding of the Sukhothai Kingdom in 1238, with a brief interregnum from the death of Ekkathat to the accession of Taksin in the 18th century.
+The institution was transformed into a constitutional monarchy in 1932 after the bloodless Siamese Revolution of 1932.
 The monarchy's official ceremonial residence is the Grand Palace in Bangkok, while the private residence has been at the Dusit Palace.
 The king of Thailand is head of state, Highest Commander of the Royal Thai Armed Forces, adherent of Buddhism and upholder of religions.

 History

 Origin

-The current concept of Thai kingship evolved through 800 years of absolute rule.
+Thai kingship evolved through 800 years of autocracy.
 The first king of a unified Thailand was the founder of the Sukhothai Kingdom, King Si Inthrathit, in 1238.
-The idea of this early kingship is said to be based on two concepts derived from Hinduism and Theravada Buddhist beliefs.
-The first concept is based on the ancient Indian Kshatriya(กษัตริย์), or warrior-ruler, in which the king derives his powers from military might.
-The second is based on the Buddhist concept of Dhammaraja (ธรรมราชา), Buddhism having been introduced to Thailand around the 6th century AD.
-The idea of the Dhammaraja (or kingship under Dharma) is that the king should rule his people in accordance with Dharma and the teachings of the Buddha.
+This early kingship is said to be based on two concepts derived from Hinduism and Theravada Buddhist beliefs.
+The first concept is based on the ancient Indian Kshatriya (กษัตริย์ /th/), or warrior-ruler, in which the king derives his powers from military might.
+The second is based on the Buddhist concept of Dhammaraja (ธรรมราชา /th/), Buddhism having been introduced to Thailand around the 6th century CE.
+The concept of the Dhammaraja (or kingship under Dharma) is that the king should rule his people justly, ethically, and in accordance with the Dharma (Buddhist teachings).

-These ideas were briefly replaced in 1279, when King Ram Khamhaeng came to the throne.
+These concepts were briefly replaced in 1279, when King Ram Khamhaeng ascended the throne.
 Ramkhamhaeng departed from tradition and created instead a concept of "paternal rule" (พ่อปกครองลูก), in which the king governs his people as a father would govern his children.
-This idea is reinforced in the title and name of the king, as he is still known today, Pho Khun Ram Khamhaeng (พ่อขุนรามคำแหง) meaning 'Father Ruler Ram Khamhaeng'.
+This is reinforced in the title and name of the king, as he is still known today, Pho Khun Ram Khamhaeng (พ่อขุนรามคำแหง) meaning 'Father Ruler Ram Khamhaeng'.
 This lasted briefly.
 By the end of the kingdom, the two old concepts returned as symbolized by the change in the style of the kings: "Pho" was changed to "Phaya" or Lord.